ericoporto/ags-manual-wiki/DynamicArrays.md

 simply using another `new` command with a different size; but this will erase the contents of the array in the process.

-Currently dynamic arrays are supported as global and local variables, or members of normal (not managed) structs.
-Also, at present you can create arrays of basic types (int, char, etc) and of built-in types (String, Character, etc) but not of custom structs.
+You may create dynamic arrays of basic types (int, char, etc), built-in types (String, Character, etc), and custom structs declared as `managed`.
+But currently you cannot have dynamic arrays of regular (non-managed) custom structs.

+On another hand, you cannot have dynamic arrays inside "managed" structs as their members, but can have them anywhere else.

 See Also: [Arrays](ScriptKeywords#arrays), [Structs](ScriptKeywords#struct)